-A bountiful dish that is eaten every day for lunch by the some of the world’s longest-lived families in Sardinia, Italy.
+A bountiful dish that is eaten every day for lunch by some of the world’s longest-lived families in Sardinia, Italy.
 It can be made with seasonal vegetables from the garden, but always includes beans and fregula, a toasted pebble-size semolina pasta that is popular in Sardina.

 Tip: You can vary the beans in the minestrone: pinto beans make a good substitute for cranberry beans; great northern or cannellini beans, for the favas.